zoom/videosdk-vue-nuxt-quickstart/README.md

-# Zoom Video SDK Vue/Nuxt 3 Quickstart
+# Zoom VideoSDK Vue Nuxt Quickstart

 This is a quickstart for using the Zoom Video SDK for [Vue](https://vuejs.org/) using [Nuxt 3](https://nuxt.com/)